Schema

 Modeling Edges

-Edges, also known as relationships, represent the connections between vertices, symbolizing interactions or relationships between them.
-In a simple graph, an edge is often just a line connecting two vertices.
+Edges, also known as relationships, represent the connections between nodes (vertices), symbolizing interactions or relationships between them.
+In a simple graph, an edge is often just a line connecting two nodes (vertices).

-Like vertices, edges can also have properties, which describe the nature or attributes of the relationship.
+Like nodes (vertices), edges can also have properties, which describe the nature or attributes of the relationship.
 For example, an edge representing a friendship might include a property like since: 2010

 , indicating when the friendship started.

-PuppyGraph follows a directional edge model, where the relationship is defined from one vertex (the source) to another (the target).
+PuppyGraph follows a directional edge model, where the relationship is defined from one node (the source) to another (the target).

-- An edge type connects two vertex types.
+- An edge type connects two node (vertex) types.

 - An edge type is mapped from a single table.